sudden / chemical / shipment / tenth / puppet / devil

 I’ll always think of H in that leather get-up from his 40th, with the trident and the red cape.
 He was so gleeful about it.
 And yeah, we had that awful row.
 I like to be in control.
 He was right though: if you appreciate someone else’s difference, you get to participate in it and that kind of participation can be uplifting.

 We were part of Earth, H and I. Earth is part of all the planets in the galaxy.
 The galaxy is part of an entire system of the universe.
-To disintegrate is to become part of everything.
+To disintegrate is to become part of it.

 This is Abstract Machine, coming home.